This post was updated on November 1, 2017 to reflect information from Bruegger’s Bagels’ 2017 FDD (Item 7).

 - This estimate includes the costs for site preparation and site improvements.
 These costs may vary greatly depending on the condition of the land, environmental factors, and whether or not you will buy or lease the site.

 - This estimate for the BagelNet System includes the technology solutions situated at a Bakery, solutions that are hosted remotely and accessed via Internet by a Bakery, and the installation and setup costs of the BagelNet System.

 9. Start-Up Inventory and Supplies: $10,000 to $14,000

-- This estimate is for inventory and supplies in quantities typically sufficient for your first week of operations.
-You will obtain your dough, cream cheese, and other products from an approved vendor.
+- This estimate is for inventory and supplies in quantities typically sufficient for the first week of operation of a Franchised Bakery.

 10. Grand Opening Advertising: $10,000 to $15,000